lwachowiak/HRI-Error-Detection-STAI/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```

+As we are not allowed to re-publish the dataset, you need to request it from the competition organizers in case you want to reproduce our work.
+To facilitate reproduction, [this](https://github.com/lwachowiak/HRI-Error-Detection-STAI/blob/main/data/tree.txt) text file indicates the necessary data folder structure to run the code as is.

 ## Configs of Submitted and Best Models
 Submitted models still missed the zero padding.
 The last column on the right shows our final best model, trained after the competition ended: